Das Klinikum

 -

-I am a Clinician Scientist with research interests at the intersection of systems neuroscience and epilepsy, with degrees in medicine and psychology.
-During my PhD in Neuroscience at the Max Planck Institute for Biological Cybernetics in Tübingen I studied neural mechanisms underlying visual memory using extracellular recordings of single unit activity and local field potentials.
-After a post-doc in the UK, I continued to work on similar topics using intracranial recordings from human epilepsy patients at the University Hospital Bonn.
-Recently I became interested in applying AI methods to better understand neural mechanisms of memory and characterising neurological diseases such as epilepsy.
+I am a Clinician Scientist funded by the MINT Clinician Scientist Program at the University Hospital Tübingen.
+My research interests lie at the intersection of systems neuroscience, epilepsy and medical AI.
+I have a multi-disciplinary academic background with degrees in medicine, psychology and systems neuroscience.
+During my PhD at the Max Planck Institute for Biological Cybernetics in Tübingen I studied neural mechanisms underlying vision and memory using extracellular recordings of single unit activity and local field potentials.
+I continue to work on similar topics using cellular recordings from human epilepsy patients.
+A strong focus of my work is to apply AI methods to better understand neural mechanisms of physiological and pathological brain activity and support clinical decision making with a specific focus on epilepsy.
+I have built an interdisciplinary team of young researchers - check out our website!

 Wissenschaftliche Tätigkeit